-ISWEC is perfect for supplying electricity to off-shore plants, and to Oil & Gas platforms in particular.
-The first pilot plant is already active in Ravenna, and is connected to our PC80 platform and integrated with a photovoltaic system.
-This type of application increases the energy self-sufficiency of offshore structures that are located away from the coast, and perhaps in geographical contexts where an electricity supply cannot be taken for granted.
-This first version has succeeded in producing 105% of its nominal power of 50 kW, but we are currently working on an industrial model that will be able to reach a peak of 100 kW; the launch is scheduled for 2020.
-A machine of this type will deliver energy to medium-large plants, and will represent a major step forward in terms of the sustainability of these.
+ISWEC is perfect for supplying electricity to off-grid smaller islands, coastal communities e offshore plants, and to Oil & Gas platforms in particular.
+The first pilot plant was installed in Ravenna in March 2019, connected to our PC80 platform and integrated with a photovoltaic plant.
+The plant was then decommissioned in September 2022.
+This type of application increases the energy self-sufficiency of offshore facilities that are located away from the coast, perhaps in geographical contexts where electricity supply cannot be taken for granted.

 ISWEC – The energy that comes from the sea | Eni Video Channel

 ISWEC's nominal power when connected to the Pantelleria electricity grid

 peak power of energy extraction from sea waves that can be generated by ISWEC in Pantelleria